awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeThesaurus.md

 Type: Long

  ** [UpdatedAt](#API_DescribeThesaurus_ResponseSyntax) **   <a name="Kendra-DescribeThesaurus-response-UpdatedAt"></a>
-The Unix datetime that the thesaurus was last updated\.
+The Unix timestamp when the thesaurus was last updated\.
 Type: Timestamp

 ## Errors<a name="API_DescribeThesaurus_Errors"></a>